Documentation

 Economics.
 Caps and rank thresholds are tuned so the freebies stay sustainable at scale.
 At 10,000 monthly active operators with a Pareto distribution (~80% INIT/VECTOR with no economic cost, ~2% reaching BREACH, ~0.5% DAEMON, ~0.1% ARCHON), program cost projects to under 0.3% of platform GGR — well below the 1–2% benchmark for VIP loyalty programs in the gambling industry.
 Caps on freebies (monthly cadence, $5/$25 buy-in caps, daily hackpot spin locked at the BASE wager) prevent any single whale from grinding all the perks; rake reductions stop at 50% so the house keeps a positive margin on every hand.

 Where to see it.
 The user dropdown in the header shows your running total + rank dot at a glance.
 Open the dropdown to see the full card with progress to the next rank and your most recent awards.
-The /hackboard page hosts the public leaderboard (lifetime + 24h + 7d windows) under the "Haus Points" category tab.
+The /leaderboards page hosts the public leaderboard (lifetime + 24h + 7d windows) under the "Haus Points" category tab.

 API.
-Read your own total via GET /api/user/haus-points; read the public leaderboard via GET /api/hackboard/haus-points?window=all|7d|24h.
+Read your own total via GET /api/user/haus-points; read the public leaderboard via GET /api/leaderboards/haus-points?window=all|7d|24h.

 Audit trail.
 Every award writes a row to HausPointsLog with the action, amount, source, and full action-specific metadata.
 Replaying every log row for a given user reproduces their running total exactly — useful for verification and third-party leaderboards.